hongwilliam/Random-Walk-Down-Wall-Street/README.md

 <br>Collaborators: William Hong, Daniel Han, Aaron Chen, Farhan Azad </br>
 <br> DEVELOPER INSTRUCTIONS </br>
 <br>(1) in the command line type pip install pandas-datareader</br>
-<br>(2) In addition, please install dependencies such as numpy, pandas, scipy.stats, and matplotlib.
+<br>(2) In addition, please install dependencies such as numpy, pandas, scipy.stats, and matplotlib.<br>
 <br>(3) while in this git directory type python random_walk.py to excecute the file</br>
 <br>(4) enter in instructions into the command line when prompted to begin analysis</br>